PATIENT GUIDE

 Cleaning Your Denture

-Cleaning your denture daily is critical to maintaining your oral health and the longevity of your appliance.
+Cleaning your denture daily is critical for your oral health and the longevity of your appliance.

-• Brush your denture daily using a soft denture brush and non-abrasive denture paste
+• Brush daily using a soft denture brush and non-abrasive denture paste

-• Soak dentures in water overnight, and use denture cleaning tablets 1–2 times a week
+• Soak in water overnight; use cleaning tablets 1–2 times per week

-• Always clean over a soft surface or filled sink to avoid breakage
+• Clean over a soft surface or a filled sink to prevent breakage

-• Never use hot or boiling water—this can warp the denture
+• Never use hot or boiling water (may warp the denture)

 If You Have an Overdenture